 We spoke to the athletes after the race.
 They were all full of praise; not only for the organisation but also for the island and its hospitality.

 We spoke as well to ETU President, Renato Bertrandi, who gave his support for the event, “I can remember the days when races were held there and am delighted that the Federação Portuguesa de Triatlo agreed to bring the event back to our international calendar.

 Some of the big names were absent, having been lured away by a scheduling clash, but we were given a truly thrilling race by those athletes who raced and it was definitely good news for the hosts that they got an athlete in the podium.

 I know, from athletes, coaches and spectators, that this was a race they liked and I would like to thank the host federation and of course the hard-working team based in Funchal for their hard work that delivered such a good event at what is almost the end of our racing season.
 This is exactly the sort of event that shows off our sport so well and from having seen the many photographs am keen to visit myself in the future.”

-Find more details about this event - 2017 Funchal ETU Sprint Triathlon European Cup
+Related Event: 2017 Funchal ETU Sprint Triathlon European Cup

 |Results: Elite Men|